-(Formerly AMES 130A) Mechanics of deformable bodies under torsional, shearing and bending loads.
+(Formerly AMES 130A) Stress and strain, generalized Hooke's law.
+Mechanics of deformable bodies under torsional, shearing and bending loads.
 Deflection of beams.
 Stability of columns.
-Formulation of two and three dimensional elasticity problems.
-Stress concentration.
 St. Venant's semi-inverse torsion analysis.
 Strain energy and energy principles.
 Design of statically indeterminate rods, shafts, beams and columns.
+Professional ethics.
 Prerequisites: admission to the engineering major and Grades of C- or better in Math.
 20D or 21D, 20F; and MAE 130A or SE 101A.